DataDog/dd-sdk-roku/README.md

 #### Track RUM Views

-In order to split [user sessions][4] into logical steps, you can manually start a View using the following code.
-Usually, every navigation to a new screen within your channel should correspond to a new RUM View.
+To split [user sessions][4] into logical steps, manually start a View using the following code.
+Every navigation to a new screen within your channel should correspond to a new RUM View.

 ```brightscript
     viewName = "VideoDetails"